-The long-term, ultimate goal for the student will be to master English grammar in order to winsomely express oneself both orally and in writing.
+The long-term, ultimate goal for the student will be to successfully communicate ideas in both written and oral expression.
 At Scholé Academy, we recognize that education is more than the acquisition of information.
 Ultimately, we regard education as a means to know, love, and serve God.
 We encourage students to engage in their studies with both rigor and humility, accepting instruction, recognizing their own strengths and weaknesses, and rejoicing when others succeed.
 Students should strive for patience, with themselves and fellow classmates; constancy, through remaining focused and diligent in the face of distraction; and perseverance, or being willing to do what must be done in order to achieve mastery.
 Teachers strive to model these characteristics.
-The Well-Ordered Language Level 3 student will be expected to:
+The Writing & Rhetoric Level 2 student will be expected to:

 - Be respectful of others during class time.
 This involves speaking when called upon, listening attentively, participating actively in the class discussion and practices, and focusing on the discussion.
 Conversely, it does not include speaking out of turn, distracting others, or bringing unrelated material to the conversation. - Strive for mastery of each concept.
-The activities and practices serve to promote understanding and enjoyment of the study of grammar.
 Students should apply their best effort in all work involved with the class.
 Should students encounter difficulty with their work, they should endeavor to understand and strive to complete the work, however inaccurately it may be.
 Putting forth effort exemplifies integrity in learning and fosters solid study habits as well as a mind inclined towards perseverance. - Arrive to class on time and with all assigned material completed.
 The instructor will facilitate learning for the student, but the responsibility for staying up-to-date with classwork and assignments ultimately falls to the student.
 Students who have not completed their assignments by the start of class will be excused to a breakout room to complete their work and will be welcomed back when the class finishes discussing the assignment.
 This will count as a tardy. - Avail themselves of all the resources and materials related to our class, i.e., texts, Canvas, class time, and office hours when needed. - Complete all assignments to the best of his ability and upload all assignments by the due date/time into the appropriate Canvas assignment folder prior to the start of class.
 Students will submit their work by scanning their homework pages and uploading it into the Canvas assignment window.
 All work posted to Canvas is to be scanned and uploaded unless otherwise noted.
 Assignments submitted by email will not be accepted.
 Photographs of completed assignments will not be accepted as they are incredibly difficult to read and grade.
 Submissions that are not scanned right side up or are not entirely legible will be noted and given one opportunity to be submitted correctly.